bgriffen/oldwebsite/_posts/2016-04-04-analysis-of-hubble-einstein-sagan-fellowship-holders-with-ads.md

 It seems Sagan fellows have by far the most number of co-authors followed by Hubble and Einstein fellows.

-## Citations prior to award against citations after award?
+## How many citations do they have when awarded compared to later in their careers?

 ![future publications](/assets/fellowships/malevsfemale_cites.png "future publications")